 - Using Art 6.2. an 6.4. whereby the Art 6.4 Supervisory Body issues certificates for CDR and Art 6.2. ensures avoiding double when the credits are transferred to the buying company;

-- Also possible is that CDR credits are issued on the voluntary carbon market and are then via the host country authorities “Correspondingly Adjusted, according to Art 6.2. to avoid double counting when the credits are transferred to the buying company.
+- Also possible is that CDR credits are issued on the voluntary carbon market and are then via the host country authorities “Correspondingly Adjusted”, according to Art 6.2. to avoid double counting when the credits are transferred to the buying company.
+Interesting is also to keep an eye on the developments in the UK, that started consultations to link CDR to the UK ETS.

-- Indirect international link by linking the EU ETS to foreign ETS (via Art 25 ETS Directive) that can include CDRs in exchange for permits.
+- linking the EU ETS to foreign ETS (via Art 25 ETS Directive) that can include CDRs in exchange for permits.
 By purchasing allowances from other ETS systems that partly indirectly stimulates CDR in those jurisdictions.
-Interesting is also to keep an eye on the developments in the UK, that started consultations to link CDR to the UK ETS.
+Currently the EU only linked their ETS to that of Switzerland.

 - Indirect international link whereby EIB or EU governments purchase international CDR credits that are transferred via Art 6.2./6.4 that also avoids double counting, and auction EUAs in exchange for those credits.
 They might do that to build up a negative CO2 emissions budget into the MSR.

-Risk of mitigation deterrence
+Risk of mitigation deterrence can be avoided

 Criticism is often heard that early attention and investment in CDR leads to deterrence of necessary mitigation.
 This is raising concerns of “moral hazard” or “mitigation deterrence” (the MH/MD debate).
 This is discussed in a recent paper of WRI, International Governance of Technological Carbon Removal: Surfacing Questions, Exploring Solutions.
 There is scientific consensus that meeting global climate goals requires both deep emissions reduction and carbon removal.
 Concerns that CDR might result in mitigation deterrence are addressed in the integrated assessment models (IAMs) analysed by the IPCC because these top-down models optimize based on cost and assume rates of technology cost decline that may not happen.
 However, Carton et al. 2023 find that there is disagreement in the literature whether there is a risk.
 They argue that it is overstated and evidence is lacking.
 Excessive investment in carbon removal is not yet a concern, since technological carbon removal approaches make up less than 1% of carbon project happening today.
 They suggest to study more and gather evidence for either position and cannot be concluded there is a risk of deterrence.
 In the meantime eventual deterrence can be avoided by: